GEORGINA PALMER

 Image by Jesse Fletcher, March 2025.

-In October 2023, Georgina attended the fortnight-long AWE (At the World’s Edge) classical music festival in Queenstown, New Zealand as the Emerging Composer-In-Residence.
-After being selected for the residency in May that year, she composed a new work – Maramataka – for French Horn, violin and cello under the mentorship of prominent New Zealand composer Salina Fisher (via Zoom).
+Georgina has undertaken two composition residencies to date; the Emerging Composer residency at the 2023 At the World’s Edge (AWE) Festival (Queenstown, New Zealand), and was part of a small group of emerging composers selected for the 2025 Vienna Contemporary Composers’ Festival (VCCF) (Vienna, Austria).
+For AWE, she composed a new work – Maramataka – for French Horn, violin and cello under the mentorship of prominent New Zealand composer Salina Fisher (via Zoom).
 The work was debuted at the festival by acclaimed London-based French Horn player Ben Goldscheider, along with two of the festival’s Emerging Artists: Lorna Zhang (violin) and Damon Herlihy-O’Brien (cello).
-She regards her time at the festival as one of the most important experiences of her blossoming composing career to date, given the wealth of networking and personal development opportunities that came with the residency.
+She regards her time at AWE as one of the most important experiences of her creative practice to date.
+For VCCF, she composed a new work – Coming of Age, her first-ever string quartet – which was debuted by the Mivos Quartet at the Mozarthaus recital hall during the two-week residency programme.
+She thoroughly enjoyed connecting with other young composers from across the world through the VCCF experience.